Why are people allowed to challenge a Will? Shouldn't people be allowed to leave their assets to however they want to?

 I am thinking of challenging a Will.
 Do you do 'No Win, No Fee'?

-At Burke & Associates, our priority is to maximise the financial benefit our clients end up receiving from the Estate – whether you are a beneficiary defending your position in a Will, or a person who has been excluded who is challenging the Will.
+At Burke Lawyers, our priority is to maximise the financial benefit our clients end up receiving from the Estate – whether you are a beneficiary defending your position in a Will, or a person who has been excluded who is challenging the Will.

 'No Win, No Fee' arrangements can put you at risk of not achieving the best outcome, for the following reasons: